-Yet another Juice WRLD posthumous album, “Fighting Demons,” hits streaming services (This review features the deluxe version).
+Yet another posthumous Juice WRLD album, “Fighting Demons,” hits streaming services (This review features the deluxe version).

 “Feline” is easily the hardest track on this album.
 In it, Juice WRLD, Trippie Redd, and Polo G talk about taking out their opps in various ways.
 As expected, everyone featured hits us with a good blend of infectious melodies and tough-ass raps.
 Everyone featured also sounds like they took no s**t in high school (I’m not talking about number twos, folks).